Skip to content

 Key Local Data

-In 2024, NH recorded 5 human EEE cases and 1 death — tied with Massachusetts for most in the nation.
-All cases clustered in southeastern NH with symptom onset August 5–18.
+In 2024, NH recorded 2 human EEE cases and 1 death (fatal in Hampstead; the Kensington case survived), plus 1 infected horse and 7 EEE-positive mosquito batches — its first human EEE cases since 2014.
+Both cases were in southeastern NH with symptom onset in August.
 NH also led the nation in 2005 (7 cases, 2 deaths) and 2014 (3 cases, 2 deaths).

 We serve these communities